Guy Mowbray

-Guy Nicholas Mowbray (born 16 February 1972) is an English football commentator, who primarily appears on the BBC and BT Sport.
-While working for Eurosport at the 1998 World Cup, he became the youngest ever television commentator on a World Cup Final, aged 26.
+Guy Nicholas Mowbray (born 16 February 1972) is an English football commentator, who primarily appears on the BBC and TNT Sports.
+While working for Eurosport at the 1998 World Cup, he became the youngest ever television commentator on a World Cup final, aged 26.

 Early life

-Mowbray's career began in the mid-1990s through the ClubCall network, a series of premium rate phone lines containing club information and commentaries.
+Guy Nicholas Mowbray was born on 16 February 1972 in York, Yorkshire.
+His career began in the mid-1990s through the ClubCall network, a series of premium rate phone lines containing club information and commentaries.
 He joined BBC Radio York where he covered rugby league, cricket and football.
 He then moved to commercial station Sun FM in Sunderland and then to Metro Radio in Newcastle.

 Whilst at Metro Radio he started commentating on Sunderland's matches alongside summariser Eric Gates.
 During this time he became sports editor and won Sony and EMAP Radio Awards.

 Broadcasting career

 Eurosport (1997–1999)

 In April 1997 Mowbray made his television debut with Eurosport.
-In little over a year he became their primary commentator, leading the team (which included Archie Macpherson, Angus Loughran, Tim Caple and Mike Vince) at the 1998 World Cup in France.
-At 26 he became the youngest broadcaster to commentate on the World Cup Final for television, and also picked up the Newcomer of the Year award from the Royal Television Society.
+In little over a year he became their primary commentator 1998 World Cup in France.
+At 26 he became the youngest broadcaster to commentate on the World Cup final for television.
+He also picked up the Newcomer of the Year award from the Royal Television Society.